audiosurf/Audiosurf2_Tools/README.md

 ## <u> Installer </u>

-A simple installer UI to install the Community Patch (currently disabled/does nothing until the new patch is released).
+A simple installer UI to install the Community Patch.

 <img src="Assets/installer.png" alt="Image of the Installer UI">